oddlama/agenix-rekey/README.md

     }
     ```

-2. Encrypt some secrets using (r)age and your master key. `agenix-rekey` defines the `edit-secret` app in your flake,
+2. Encrypt some secrets using (r)age and your master key. `agenix-rekey` comes with a CLI utility called `agenix`,
-   which allows you to easily create/edit secrets using your favorite `$EDITOR`, and automatically uses the correct identities for de- and encryption.
+   which allows you to easily create/edit secrets using your favorite `$EDITOR`,
+   and automatically uses the correct identities for de- and encryption according to the settings from Step 1.

+   Ideally you should have added it to your devshell as described in the installation section,
+   otherwise you can run the utility ad-hoc with `nix run github:oddlama/agenix-rekey -- <SUBCOMMAND> [OPTIONS]`.

     ```bash
     # Create new or edit existing secret
-    nix run .#edit-secret secret1.age
+    agenix edit secret1.age
     # Or encrypt an existing file
-    nix run .#edit-secret -i plain.txt secret1.age
+    agenix edit -i plain.txt secret1.age
     # If no parameter is given, this will present an interactive list with all defined secrets
-    nix run .#edit-secret
+    # so you can choose which once you want to create/edit
+    agenix edit

     # Alternatively you can of course manually encrypt something using (r)age
     echo "secret" | rage -e -i ./your-yubikey-identity.pub > secret1.age
     ```

    Be careful when choosing your `$EDITOR` here, it might leak secret information when editing the file
    by means of undo-history, or caching in general.
-For `vim` and `nvim` this app automatically disables related options.
+For `vim` and `nvim` this app automatically disables related
+   options to make it safe to use.

-3. Define and use the secret in your config
+3. Define a secret in your config and use it.
+This works similar to classical agenix, but instead of `file` you now
+   specify `rekeyFile` (which then generates a definition for `file`).

     ```nix
     {
-      # Note that the option is called `rekeyFile` and not `file` if you want to use rekeying!
       age.secrets.secret1.rekeyFile = ./secret1.age;
-      users.users.user1.passwordFile = config.age.secrets.secret1.path;
+      services.someService.passwordFile = config.age.secrets.secret1.path;
     }
     ```